General IAM Concepts

 The “root account” is the account created when you setup the AWS account.
 It has complete Admin access and is the only account that has this access by default.

-It is a best practice to not use the root account for anything other than billing.
+It is a best practice to avoid using the root account for anything other than billing.

 Power user access allows all permissions except the management of groups and users in IAM.